paucablop/chemotools/docs/source/explore/optimize.rst

         PLSRegression(n_components=2, scale=False)
     )

-All hyperparameter optmization methods, following the three follwoing steps:
+All hyperparameter optimization methods, following the three following steps:
     - They all explore the hyperparameter space to find an optimal set of hyperparameters.
     - They all use cross-validation to evaluate the performance of each set of hyperparameters.